TheIconfactory/Tapestry/Documentation/API.md

 }
 ```

-  * For all other successful requests, the string contains the response body.
+For all other successful requests, the string contains the response body.
 Typically this will be HTML text or a JSON payload.
 Regular expressions can be used on HTML and `JSON.parse` can be used to build queryable object.
 In both cases, the data extracted will be returned to the Tapestry app.

-_NOTE:_ The `parameters` string can contain patterns that will be replaced with values managed by the Tapestry app:
+The `parameters` string can contain patterns that will be replaced with values managed by the Tapestry app:

   * `__ACCESS_TOKEN__` The access token returned when authenticating with OAuth or JWT.
-  * `__CLIENT_ID__` The client ID used to identify the plugin with the API.
+  * `__CLIENT_ID__` The client ID used to identify the connector with the API.

 For example, if you need to "POST" the client ID, you would use "client=\_\_CLIENT\_ID\_\_&foo=1&bar=something".